Frequently Asked questions

 You can find bike mechanics at the start and at rest spots.
 There will also be mobile mechanics along both courses.

-For the safety of all riders, road and lane closures will be in place for the 10km City Ride.
+For the safety of all riders, road and lane closures will be in place on the day of the Spring Cycle.
+We will have more information available soon.

 Fundraising